 Vaccination against cervical cancer: yes or no?

 The HPV Vaccination Decision Aid is a new, interactive website that helps mothers and their daughters make informed decisions about the HPV vaccination, which protects against the development of cervical cancer.
-Mothers who make use of the website, which will be integrated into the national information programme on HPV vaccination next year, are better informed and more willing to have their daughters vaccinated against HPV than mothers who do not.
-This is the main conclusion of research conducted by Mirjam Pot, who recently defended her PhD at Maastricht University.
+Mothers are therefore better informed and more willing to have their daughters vaccinated against HPV than mothers who do not.
+This is the main conclusion of research conducted by Mirjam Pot, who defended her PhD at Maastricht University.
+Together with TNO, UM developed an interactive website that will be integrated in the national HPV vaccination information.

 Each year some 100,000 twelve-year-old girls in the Netherlands are offered HPV vaccination, but fewer and fewer of them are responding to the call-up.
 This has to change, says social psychologist Mirjam Pot.
 She developed a website that provides mothers with personal, interactive assistance to help them make an informed decision about having their daughters vaccinated against HPV.
 The ultimate goal: to increase HPV vaccination rates.